nazari63/fault-proof-monitors/docs/incorrect_bond_balance.md

-# incorrect_bond_balance.gate

 ## Purpose

-The `incorrect_bond_balance.gate` monitor ensures the **safety** and integrity of the fault proof system on the **Base** by verifying that the total ETH bonds associated with a dispute game are correctly accounted for during the resolution process.
+The `incorrect_bond_balance.gate` monitor ensures the **safety** and integrity of the fault proof system by verifying that the total ETH bonds associated with a dispute game are correctly accounted for during the resolution process.
 Specifically, it checks that the sum of the ETH bonds for resolved claims and unresolved claims equals the maximum amount of ETH that the dispute game has ever held.
 Any imbalance indicates potential issues such as skipped subgames, multiple resolutions, or under-accounted claims, which can compromise the incentivization mechanism and result in financial losses for participants.

 ## Technical Overview